 Making sure that you and your children are immunized against whooping cough is the best way to prevent it.
 Starting at age 2 months, children need a series of shots (called DTaP) to protect against whooping cough.
-A booster shot (called Tdap) is recommended for ages 14 to 16 and for adults who haven't had a Tdap shot yet.
+A booster shot (called Tdap) is recommended at about age 14 and for all teens and adults who never had a Tdap shot.

 Because whooping cough symptoms can be mild in adults, you may not know that you have the illness.
 Without a Tdap shot, if you have whooping cough, you can spread whooping cough to a young infant or another person who isn't protected and for whom the disease is much more dangerous.

 You can get whooping cough more than one time, and you may get it years apart.
 But you will be less likely to get it again if you get the shots as recommended.

 Washing your hands often and staying away from people who have a bad cough may also help you avoid getting the disease.

 CitationsAmerican Academy of Pediatrics (2015).
 Pertussis (whooping cough).
 In DW Kimberlin et al., eds., Red Book: 2015 Report of the Committee on Infectious Diseases, 30th ed., pp. 606–621.
 Elk Grove Village, IL: America Academy of Pediatrics.

 Author: Healthwise StaffMedical Review: John Pope MD - PediatricsKathleen Romito MD - Family MedicineAdam Husney MD - Family MedicineChristine Hahn MD - Epidemiology

 Medical Review:John Pope MD - Pediatrics & Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine & Christine Hahn MD - Epidemiology